kclif9/hassactronneo/README.md

 #### API Errors
 - **Symptom**: Errors in logs mentioning API issues, "too many requests", or timeouts
 - **Possible Causes**:
-  - Rate limiting by the Actron Air Neo cloud service
+  - Rate limiting by the Actron Air cloud service
   - API changes by Actron Air
 - **Solutions**:
   - Reduce the number of automations that control the system